Adrian College Skating Recruitment Weekend and Auditions: March 29-31, 2019

 Adrian College Varsity SST proudly offers Senior, Collegiate, and Open Collegiate Synchronized Skating.
 The Senior team competes on behalf of Team USA.

-Adrian College is also honored to be the first and only school to offer Intercollegiate Figure Skating at the varsity level.
-AC earned its fifth consecutive Midwestern Conference Championship in 2017 and won the bronze medal at the 2017 US Intercollegiate Team Championships.
+Adrian College is also honored to be the first school to offer Intercollegiate Figure Skating at the varsity level.
+AC earned its sixth consecutive Midwestern Conference Championship in 2018 and won the bronze medal at the 2018 US Intercollegiate Team Championships.
 This team features skaters at all levels of freestyle and solo dance.

 What are the academic/skating requirements to try out?